Yunnan: Tourism

-Yunnan Province, due to its landscapes, mild climate and cultural diversity, is one of China's major tourist destinations.
+Yunnan, due to its landscapes, mild climate and cultural diversity, is one of China's major tourist destinations.
 Most visitors are Chinese tourists, although trips to Yunnan are organized by an increasing number of foreign travel agencies as well.
 Mainland tourists travel by the masses; 2.75 million Chinese visited Yunnan last October during National Holiday.
 Also a different trend is slowly developing; small scale and environmentally friendly ecotourism.
-At the moment projects in this field are often being set up with help of NGO's.
+At the moment projects in this field are often being set up with help of NGOs.

 In 2004, tourism revenues amounted to 37 billion RMB, and thus accounting for 12.6% of the provincial GDP.
-Another fact indicating the importance of tourism in Yunnan Province is capital Kunming hosting the China International Travel Mart every two years.
+The capital, Kunming, hosts the China International Travel Mart every two years.
 This tourism trade fair is the largest of its kind in Asia and serves as an important platform for professionals in the sector.
 More than 80 countries and regions were present during the 2005 edition.

 Tourism is expected to grow further.
 In 2010, the province welcomed over 2.3 million overseas tourists and the Yunnan Provincial Tourism Bureau aims to draw 4.3 million overseas arrivals under the 12th Five-Year Tourism Development Plan.
 Kunming city is expected to add 11 new mid- to high-end hotels with an inventory of under 4,000 rooms between 2012 and 2016.

 The Nature Conservancy and the Chinese government came together to form a partnership and explore the possibility of bringing adventure tourism onto the rivers of Southwest China.
 A two-month white-water expedition explored from the Mekong River's Moon Gorge to Yangze River's Great Bend.
-The expedition provided valuable information to the partnership, encouraging them to take into account the safety, culture, economics, and conservation of the Yunnan Province.
-Creating an adventure tourism sector would bring valuable economic resources to the economically struggling population, who had once relied on logging as income prior to it being banned due to deforestation.
+The expedition provided valuable information to the partnership, encouraging them to take into account the safety, culture, economics, and conservation of the Yunnan.
+Creating an adventure tourism sector would bring valuable economic resources to the economically struggling population, who had once relied on logging as income prior to it being banned due to deforestation.Yunnan's diverse landscapes and rich cultural heritage have made the province one of China's leading tourist destinations.